 Export the project to PDF#

-Yet another option is to use the "Export to PDF" feature.
+Yet another option is to use the "Export to PDF" feature (available from the Project Page) to export the entire project as a PDF.
 Just format the PDF the way you prefer, download it and send it to them for review.

 They will be able to click links and write annotations to the PDF directly (if they know how in their PDF reader).